-Heat Pump vs Furnace – The Pros of a Furnace as a Means of Heating.
+Heat Pump vs Furnace – The Pros of a Furnace as a Means of Heating

 The biggest pro that a furnace has is that it will heat your home in any condition, regardless of outside temperature.
 If it is 50 degrees out or -10, a furnace will burn it’s fuel and heat your home.
 This reliability is priceless if you live in colder regions like Bozeman, Montana.

-Cons of a Furnace.
+Cons of a Furnace

 I’d recommend you take a look at the most common types of fuel for your area because even though you might plan on buying a gas furnace there might not be gas available in your area.
 Don’t just assume that the fuel you use to heat your home is your choice.
 A lot of it depends on the infrastructure of your area.

 Heat Pump vs Furnace – Which Should You Choose?

-Heat Pump – Average Winter Temperature > 50 Degrees Fahrenheit.
+Heat Pump – Average Winter Temperature > 40 Degrees Fahrenheit.

-Furnace – Average Winter Temperature < 50 Degrees Fahrenheit.
+Furnace – Average Winter Temperature < 40 Degrees Fahrenheit.

 Final Thoughts on the Heat Pump vs. Furnace Debate